kstrafe/Cxy-v0.1.0-draft.1/README.md

 Description:
 Pushes a new element on the stack with the name encoded in the proceeding instruction.

+	> push "a name"
+	> cpy "a name" "a string into this location"

 ##### pop #####

 Argument: 1 instruction.